mharleydev/obsolete29.com-eleventy/src/posts/cycling-the-natchez-trace/index.md

 socialCardUrl: "/posts/cycling-the-natchez-trace/og-image/"
 generateOpenGraphImage: False
 ---
 In the fall of 2014, I took a week long cycle tour trip and rode my bicycle from Natchez MS to Nashville TN.
-Here is my write up.
+These posts were Originally posted on my old blog, michaelharley.me and they were migrated here on 01/11/2021.

 <aside class="post__callout">